admidere/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create a script that creates a directory called my _dir with permissions 751 in the working directory.
+Write a script that changes the group owner to school for the file hello

+The file hello will be in the working directory